 Like most Linux distributions Ubuntu comes with Python pre-installed.
-In fact, some Linux distributions now a days comes with Python 2 and Python 3 installed by default.
-To test which version of Python you have on you machine execute the following command.
+In fact, some Linux distributions nowadays comes with Python 2 and Python 3 installed by default.
+To test which version of Python you have on your machine execute the following command.

 q@vm:~$ python3 --version Python 3.5.2 q@vm:~$

 As you can see, my Ubuntu installation has Python 3.5 which means I am good to go.
 However, if you get output something like this:

 It means you don't have Python 3 installed on your computer.
 To install Python 3.4, execute the following commands one by one in the terminal.

 q@vm:~$: sudo add-apt-repository ppa:fkrull/deadsnakes q@vm:~$: sudo apt-get update q@vm:~$: sudo apt-get install python3.4